 In a category by itself: The Mirror and the Light

 This blog entry wouldn’t be complete without another quick review of another recent historical novel (2020), the third in Hilary Mantel’s trilogy about England during the reign of Henry VIII and the life of his most important minister, Thomas Cromwell.
 Cromwell, often maligned in history and fiction (A Man For All Seasons, for example, where he is the villain), rose from humble origins to the office of Lord Privy Seal, the most powerful man in England short of the king himself.
 If you love fluffy “historical” novels that are little more than dressed-up romance fiction, or even well-meant but rather dumbed-down historical fiction like Phillipa Gregory’s (which I do enjoy–and as a writer of fairly fluffy novels myself, who am I to complain?), Hilary Mantel’s books may not be for you.
 They are huge.
 The Mirror and the Light clocks in at over 800 pages, and the first two in the trilogy, Wolf Hall (2009) and Bring Up the Bodies (2012) are almost equally hefty.
 When you read them, though, you will enter the world of Thomas Cromwell and Tudor England as if you lived in it.
 The novels are meticulously researched, but you don’t even think about that as you are swept into a world so far removed from your own, yet in its realpolitik, its family joys and problems, its unbearable personal betrayals, so very close.
 Some have said this third novel is not as good as the first two.
 I beg to differ.
-I could hardly bear to read the last hundred pages, and when I finished, I have to admit I was devastated.
+I could hardly bring myself to read the last hundred pages–I did know what happened to Cromwell–no spoilers here.
+If you’re reading this book, you probably know, too.
+But by the time I came close to finishing the novel, he was real to me, and even thinking of his fate had me shaking, not just over the brutality but the injustice and the terrible sense of loss.
+When I finished, I have to admit I was devastated.
 Absolutely, completely devastated.
 I was also absolutely struck dumb with admiration.
 This is how big a nut-case I am.
 I know. . .I know. . .”so many books, so little time.”
 Nevertheless.
 I got out my copy of Wolf Hall, re-read it, kept on going through Bring Up the Bodies, and finished with a re-reading of The Mirror and the Light.
 The ending of The Mirror and the Light circles right back to the beginning of Wolf Hall.
 In the very best sense, Mantel’s trilogy is one enormous super-novel.
 I was on fire to see how she brought it off.
 The answer?
 Brilliantly.
 If you have the attention and the patience for a long and very involved series of novels, read these.
 They are masterpieces.